dimastatz/visum/README.md

 [ESG research](https://aws.amazon.com/big-data/what-is-spark/) found that 43% of respondents considering cloud as their primary deployment for Apache Spark.
 And it makes a lot of sense because the cloud provides scalability, reliability, availability, and massive economies of scale.
 Another strong selling point of cloud deployment is a low barrier of entry in the form of managed services.
 Each one of the [Big 3](https://www.itprotoday.com/iaas-and-paas/big-3-public-cloud-providers-continue-dominate-led-aws) cloud providers comes with its own offering to run Apache Spark as a managed service.

 ### Apache Spark Applications and Cloud Costs
 Running high scale Apache Spark Application on Public Clouds is expensive.
 For example, when running on [AWS EMR](https://aws.amazon.com/emr/pricing/) applications are billed for execution time * number of cores * price/core/minute + cost of storage + managed service fee.
 Data Processing of 1 TB of daily traffic can be as expensive as [1M USD / year](https://medium.com/itnext/migrating-apache-spark-workloads-from-aws-emr-to-kubernetes-463742b49fda).
+In such a scenario, any problem or bad code change that adds 10% to the execution time, will cost additional 100K USD/year.
 So, the intensive of keeping costs under control is very high.

 ### Apache Spark Applications and Costs Monitoring